 Buy it at the size you want it, then trim it when it gets too big.
 If you buy a small one, hoping for it to grow, it will take a long time to get to where you want it.
-Or it will need constant trimming once it gets to the size you want.
+Or, if it’s fast-growing, it will need constant trimming once it gets to the size you want.

-I’d advise against using privet (ligustrum) – I have two lovely privet standards trimmed into lollipops, but they need trimming at least four times a year.
+I’d advise against using privet (ligustrum) for low-maintenance pots – I have two lovely privet standards trimmed into lollipops, but they need trimming at least four times a year.
 Not low-maintenance!

 Topiary in pots – high drama, low-maintenance

 Nepeta and heuchera – two easy-care garden plants for pots…

 Several of my friends swear by hydrangeas as the ultimate easy-care plant for garden pots.
 They don’t like being short of water, but otherwise seem remarkably unfussy and have a great winter presence.

 Friends swear by Hydrangea paniculata as ideal hydrangeas for pots.

 Plectranthus is good for low maintenance garden pots

 This photograph, taken at Doddington Place Gardens, is one of my favourites from last year.
 The silvery-grey plectranthus looked so simple and elegant all summer long in the copper pots.
 And the plectranthus is very forgiving, even surviving a shortage of water.